kjanjua26/Octofying-COVDI19-Literature/README.md

 Finally, type the following comand to run: ```python3 GUI_for_results.py``` file.

 ## Note
-This repo builds on the initial work done by: The dataset can be downloaded from Kaggle, the link is: <a href="https://www.kaggle.com/theamrzaki/covid-19-bert-researchpapers-semantic-search">CLICK HERE</a>
+This repo builds on the initial work done by: <a href="https://www.kaggle.com/theamrzaki/covid-19-bert-researchpapers-semantic-search">CLICK HERE</a>